FUNDING > Software and Hardware...

 See program guidelines for contact information.

 All fields of science and engineering - and society at large - depend on fundamental advances in scientific foundations and engineering methods for computer hardware and software.
-The SHF program supports research and education projects on the design, verification, operation, utilization, and evaluation of the computer hardware and software through novel approaches, robust theories, high-leverage tools, and lasting principles.
-Such advances may offer models, methods, languages, logics, novel software and/or hardware artifacts, and algorithms to enable new or enhanced functionality, and formal methods and tools for the design, implementation, and verification of computer systems and their applications.
-Proposals should include plans for validation through proofs of concept, empirical evaluation, and/or other scientific methods.
-They may also address issues of usability and scale.
+The SHF program supports research and education projects on the design, verification, operation, utilization, and evaluation of computer hardware and software through novel approaches, robust theories, high-leverage tools, and lasting principles.
+Such advances may offer formal methods, languages, logics, novel software and/or hardware artifacts, or algorithms to enable new or enhanced functionality, verification, usability, and scale.

-SHF supports the entire range of programming language and compiler research, ranging from foundations to design to implementation and application.
-Topics of interest include, but are not limited to, language semantics and type theory, design and implementation of advanced languages and language features, compilers and runtime systems for advanced languages, and design and implementation of domain-specific languages.
-With the rise of multicore and many-core processors, SHF emphasizes research on new approaches to parallel and concurrent programming, such as declarative languages, and research on managing increasing levels of parallelism.
+SHF supports the entire range of programming languages research, from foundations to design to implementation.
+Fundamental research in both science and engineering of programming languages is highly encouraged.
+Topics of interest include, but are not limited to, language semantics and type theory, design and implementation of advanced languages and language features, compilers and runtime systems for advanced languages, program analysis and optimization, design and implementation of domain-specific languages, and implementation issues related to locality, synchronization and communication.
+Research in programming languages and models that go beyond mainstream practice, such as concurrent, functional, logic programming and probabilistic languages, are particularly encouraged.
+Foundational research that exposes novel synergies between programming languages and other areas of computing, such as distributed systems, is also encouraged.

-SHF supports all topics in design automation including, but not limited to, logical, physical, behavioral and high level synthesis methods, interplay between synthesis and verification, design methodologies for scalable, low power and energy efficient circuits, and physical design.
-SHF seeks research in emerging technologies, including optical interconnects, quantum computing, optical computing, bio-computing, bio-inspired devices, nanotubes and nanophotonics, as well as innovations in silicon technology as possible successors to existing technologies, which will take computation beyond Moore's Law.
+SHF supports all topics in design automation including, but not limited to logical, physical, behavioral, and high level synthesis methods, interplay between synthesis and verification, design methodologies for scalable, low power and energy efficient circuits, and physical design in silicon technologies.
+Also of interest is pre- and post-silicon validation, possibly by using a blend of techniques from testing and verification.
+SHF seeks research in emerging technologies, including optical interconnects, quantum computing, optical computing, bio-computing, bio-inspired devices, nanotubes and nanophotonics, which have the potential to take computation beyond Moore's Law.
+Implementation of novel non-silicon CMOS emerging devices in non-von Neumann architectures, e.g., neuromorphic architectures, oscillator arrays, etc., is a new direction currently being explored.

 Funding Opportunities for the Software and Hardware Foundations Program: